sindu2296/AgentsToAllies/news_maf/README.md

 **The easiest way to get started!** Open your browser at `http://localhost:8501` and:
 1. Enter any news query (e.g., "Latest AI breakthroughs", "Tech industry updates")
-2. Watch the 4-stage workflow execute in real-time with visual indicators
+2. Watch the agents and processes execute in real-time with visual indicators as a part of workflow pattern
 3. Download results as text files

 **No configuration needed** - Just run the command above!